-- 3.1.3.
-The test surface shall afford at least the adhesion required by the scenario in order to achieve the expected test result. - 3.1.4.
-Test Targets - 3.1.4.1.
+- 3.2.5.2.
+The subject vehicle shall be tested at the tyre pressure recommended by the vehicle manufacturer. - 3.12.46.
+Test Targets Tools - 3.42.46.1.
 The target used for the vehicle detection tests shall be a regular high-volume series production vehicle of Category M or N or alternatively a "soft target" representative of a vehicle in terms of its identification characteristics applicable to the sensor system of the ALKS under test according to ISO 19206-3:2018.
-The reference point for the location of the vehicle shall be the most rearward point on the centreline of the vehicle. - 3.1.4.2.
+The reference point for the location of the vehicle shall be the most rearward point on the centreline of the vehicle. - 3.42.46.2.
 The target used for the Powered-Two-wheeler tests shall be a test device according to ISO CD 19206-5 or a type approved high volume series production motorcycle of Category L3 with an engine capacity not exceeding 600 cm.
-The reference point for the location of the motorcycle shall be the most backward point on the centreline of the motorcycle - 3.1.4.3.
-The target used for the pedestrian detection tests shall be an "articulated soft target" and be representative of the human attributes applicable to the sensor system of the AEBS under test according to ISO 19206-2:2018. - 3.1.4.4.
-Details that enable the target(s) to be specifically identified and reproduced shall be recorded in the vehicle type approval documentation. - 3.2.
-Test parameter variation
+The reference point for the location of the motorcycle shall be the most backward point on the centreline of the motorcycle - 3.12.46.3.
+The target used for the pedestrian detection tests shall be an "articulated soft target" and be representative of the human attributes applicable to the sensor system of the AEBS under test according to ISO 19206-2:2018.